segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 With the Mapping completed, be sure to click "Save".

-With all configuration completed you wil want to confirm data being written to the defined Relational Table in Connect.
+With all configuration completed you will want to confirm data being written to the defined Table in Connect.

 ### Delivery Report